MaistoV/UninaSoC/sw/SoC/README.md

-# UninaSoC Software Compilation and Usage
+# SimplyV Software Compilation and Usage

-This repository contains the software infrastructure needed to build bare-metal applications for UninaSoC.
+This repository contains the software infrastructure needed to build bare-metal applications for SimplyV.
 All example applications, as well as custom projects, are built upon the `projects/template` project.
 Projects rely on a common set of files in the `common` directory.

 * The `startup.s` that implements the very basic initialization operations.
-* The `UninaSoC.ld`, automatically generated during the configuration flow (see the root [README](../../README.md)).
+* The `SimplyV.ld`, automatically generated during the configuration flow (see the root [README](../../README.md)).
 * The `Makefile`, that implements all basic targets for building, shared among bare-metal applications.

 It is expected that libraries and projects depend at least on the common files.